-At the most southern point of New Zealand, 39 kilometers from the mainland, is the small town of Oban – You can’t miss it, it’s the only town on Stewart Island…
+It’s main center is the small town of Oban – You can’t miss it, it’s the only town on Stewart Island.

-A remote Island blessed with 700 kilometers of rocky wild coastline, the occasional white sandy beach, pristine rugged rainforest interior, thriving bird life…
+A remote Island well off the beaten track blessed with 700 kilometers of rocky wild coastline, the occasional white sandy beach, pristine rugged rainforest interior, and thriving bird life…

-To visit is a wonderful step, back in time.
-On the map, it may look a small isolated piece of New Zealand but it is jam packed with natural attractions and amazing things to do – the most sedate activity being Kiwi Spotting
+On the map it may look a small isolated piece of New Zealand but it is jam-packed with natural attractions and amazing things to do – the most sedate activity being Kiwi Spotting.

-Fishing, Aquaculture, and Tourism provides income for most of it’s 390 permanent residents…
+Fishing, Aquaculture, and Tourism provide income for most of it’s 390 permanent residents.

-Rakiura is the Maori name for Stewart island, Rakiura means the ‘Land of Glowing Skies’, referring to the Aurora Australis that occasionally light up the southern sky.
+Rakiura the Maori name for Stewart Island, Rakiura means the ‘Land of Glowing Skies’, referring to the Aurora Australis that occasionally light up the southern sky.

 Stewart Island Walks